 If the STA is contained within an AP or PCP, release the AID assigned for the indicated STA.

-If the MLD is an AP MLD, release the AID assigned for the indicated non-AP MLD.
+If the MLD is an AP MLD, release the AID assigned for the indicated MLD(#2883).

 If the STA is contained within an AP, inform the DS of the disassociation, if the state for the originating STA was State 3 or State 4.